EDITION 10 about OBOO,

 the record, and keep out of the decision.
 Recusal is honorable; hiding facts which require recusal is dishonorable, maybe illegal.
 For an authoritative discussion, see

 with them.
-His argument consisted of anecdotes irrelevant to OBOO because they weren't about private
+His argument consisted of anecdotes about fires in

 contractors, supposedly to code: a